 We had the kids come out in small groups, grouped together by what part of the nativity set they were.

 There's a whole lotta imagination that is used in the beginning.
 Was I worried?
-Heck.
-Yes.
-Nah, what can go wrong?

 We covered the pieces in newspaper strips dipped in the flour & water paste.
 After spending 2 1/2 long days at school, I decided it was time to take the pieces home and give them all their finishing touches.
 Mostly, this just meant more layers of papier mache.
 But I also needed to put staffs in the hands of the shepherds and gifts in the hands of the wisemen.